About

 Start a conversation

-If you're building something hard and you need a design leader who has done this before — reach out.
+If you are building something hard and you need a design leader who has done this before — reach out.

 [email protected]